Q: What is an Independent Educational Consultant? How are you different from my school counselor?

 As an Independent Educational Consultant specializing in college counseling, personalized guidance is exactly what I offer for students and their families.
-And as an Associate Member of the Independent Educational Consultants Association (IECA) I have been vetted by the premier association in the field and committed myself to ongoing professional development and the highest ethical standards.
+And as a Professional Member of the Independent Educational Consultants Association (IECA) I have been vetted by the premier association in the field and committed myself to ongoing professional development and the highest ethical standards.
 Did you know that IECA members are barred from accepting compensation from educational institutions?
 Read more about what makes IECA members different.

 Q: I’ve worked SO hard during high school, hoping it will be enough to “get in” to XYZ College.
 What if I don’t get in?

 A: I know that we are programmed to think about “getting in” to the “right” college.
 But if you ask 20 different people what the right college is, you may very well get 20 different responses.
 Whose “right” college are you concerned about getting in to?
 I want to help you find a set of right colleges (plural!) for YOU.
 When we find the right colleges for you, you’ll fit in, and unless their admission is super-selective, you’ll likely get in, too.

 Pro Tip: Super-selective colleges are a wild card for virtually every applicant.
 Honest!
 So don’t put unnecessary pressure on yourself by applying only to super-selective colleges.
 We will work together to ensure that you have a well-balanced list of likely, possible, and long-shot colleges.

 Q: Can’t my parents just pay you to get me into college?